-The eastern tent caterpillar is a pest native to the United States whose presence was first recorded in the mid-1600's.
-It is found in eastern and central United States and has been seen as far west as the Rocky Mountains.
-Other tree species it feeds on include:
+The eastern tent caterpillar is a pest native to the United States whose presence was first recorded in the mid-1600s.
+Found in the eastern and central United States, it has been seen as far west as the Rocky Mountains.
+It appears in large numbers, generally every ten or so years.
+The larvae (caterpillars) spin a silken webbing as they move, radiating out from a branch fork to create the “tent.”
+When populations are large, trees can become unsightly with webbing, and caterpillars may devour most of the foliage.

-Damage on smaller trees can be reduced by removing the egg masses during winter.
-Remove larvae by clipping and destroying the tents when they are still small and inside the tent.
-A bacterium or chemical application can also be used to control the larvae.
+Remove egg masses in the winter to reduce damage to smaller trees.
+Remove larvae by clipping and destroying the tents while they are still small and inside the tents.
+A commercially available bacterium or chemical application may be used to control the larvae.
+Natural predators include various ground beetles and parasitic wasps.